 Miss Kaya's "going to Gammy's" overnight bag

-Are you worried about the size of the bag and the multiple features?
-Rated for a Confident Beginner, a sew-along tutorial walks you through all the steps, making the three different zipper installations and the curved end panels a breeze.
+Don't be intimidated by the multiple features or size of the bag.
+Rated for a Confident Beginner, step-by-step instructions with full color photos making the three different zipper installations and the curved end panels a breeze.

 Measuring 16 x 9.5 x 8.5, The Duffy Bag is 4 inches shorter in length and 2 inches shorter in height, but just as wide as The Laila Weekender, which gives it lots of room without as much bulk.
 Perfect for a kid to tote around!
 Kid-friendly customizable features include: